garylirocks/quickrefs/nodejs.markdown

 - Node modules have a one-to-one relation with files;
+- A module can be put into a directory with a `package.json` file, such as packages from NPM;
 - Requiring a module means laoding the content of a file into memory;
 - Node uses two modules: `require` and `module` to mnanage module dependencies;
 - The main object exported by `require` module is the `require` function;